naxels/youtube-channel-data/README.md

 ## Usage:

-*This tool uses Bash scripts which requires a Linux/Unix distro.
-If you're on Windows, follow the below steps in WSL.*

 First, get a Youtube Data API key from Google through: https://console.cloud.google.com/home/dashboard

 Setting the API key, either:
 - Set the GOOGLE_API_KEY environment variable to the API key from Google.
-- Clone the repo and replace the :API-Key value in `resources/config.edn` with the API key from Google.
+- Clone the repo or download the `resources/config.edn` file from the repo and replace the :API-Key value in `resources/config.edn` with the API key from Google.

+Ensure you have Java installed (Tested with v11)

+Download the latest jar from [Releases](https://github.com/naxels/youtube-channel-data/releases)

+Run with:

+`java -jar youtube-channel-data-(version).jar (video-id / youtube video url)`

+The resulting file will be stored in the output folder (if exists) or current folder.

+## Development:

+*This tool uses Bash scripts which requires a Linux/Unix distro.
+If you're on Windows, follow the below steps in WSL.*

-Next, ensure you have Java & Clojure installed: https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools
+Ensure you have Java (v1.8+) & Clojure installed: https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools

 And finally either